 Finding information not held by the Library

-The University participates in various schemes providing access to other UK Higher Education and National Libraries.
+Please see the Finding 'good' open access research: a guide for UoP Students and Staff.
+The University also participates in various schemes providing access to other UK Higher Education and National Libraries.
 It also operates an Interlibrary Loan service.
 Some further useful links:-

 - Copac allows you to search over 70 UK and Irish academic, national and specialist library catalogues.